 A new ferry named Francisco (FRANCISCO PAPA), a tribute to Pope Francis was completed by Incat in 2013.
 Capable of 107 km/h (58 knots) it is one of the fastest ferries in the world, used for the Buenos Aires to Montevideo route.
 It has a capacity of 1,024 passengers and crew and 150 cars.

 The flagship next-generation passenger vessel is powered by liquefied natural gas (LNG) turbines with zero environmental impact.

 It has several classes of travel from First, Business and Tourist.
-There is WIFI available but isn’t included in the fare, and like airlines, this is a paid service (30 minutes for US$2 to 120 minutes for US$7 – as of 2017).
+There is WIFI available but isn’t included in the fare, and like airlines, this is a paid service.
 There is an on-board cafeteria, bar, currency exchange and duty-free shop (that is rather expensive when expecting duty-free prices).